-The one remnant of these he did allow to continue to be produced however were a series of animated direct-to-dvd films spun out from Disney’s Peter Pan (1953) featuring the fairy Tinker Bell beginning with Tinkerbell (2008) and continuing through Tinker Bell and the Lost Treasure (2009), Tinker Bell and the Great Fairy Rescue (2010), Secret of the Wings (2012) and Tinker Bell and the Legend of the Neverbeast (2014).
+The one remnant of these Lasseter did allow to continue to be produced however were a series of animated direct-to-dvd films spun out from Disney’s Peter Pan (1953) featuring the fairy Tinker Bell.
+These began with Tinkerbell (2008) and continued through Tinker Bell and the Lost Treasure (2009), Tinker Bell and the Great Fairy Rescue (2010), Secret of the Wings (2012) and Tinker Bell and the Legend of the Neverbeast (2014).
 (Lasseter serves as producer on all of these and receives story credit here).
 The Pirate Fairy was the fourth of the series and is the only one that does not have Tinker Bell’s name above the title.

 The Pirate Fairy comes with the glassy plasticity that beset much early CGI animation.
 Pixar and co have evolved well beyond this but on the lesser, more cut-price budget that this film is being produced on (ie. the animation outsourced to India), it is much more obvious.
 That said, the film is produced to a modest level of 3D animation and does result in some occasional fine imagery – notably the glorious image of the pirate ship taking off into the air with the application of fairy dust and gracefully banking and turning through the clouds.

 Still the material is bland and insipid.
-The film has the intriguing idea of offering up an anti-Tinker Bell in the form of Zarina’s title character but even then there is little that has gone into the conception in any interesting way.
+The film has the intriguing idea of offering up an anti-Tinker Bell in the form of Zarina’s title character, but even then there is little that has gone into the conception of the character in any interesting way.
 It is only fantasy written for those in the single digit, if not pre-school ages, and there is little in terms of sophistication.
-Tom Hiddleston of Loki fame certainly has fun playing a cartoon villain.
+Tom Hiddleston certainly has fun playing a cartoon villain.

 The Pirate Fairy also comes with some cute pieces of fanservice that make it obvious that the events are a prequel to Peter Pan.
 The pirate known only as James (voiced by Tom Hiddleston) is clearly a young version of Captain Hook, even though the film never names him as such, and towards the end we see him losing his hand, while there is also an appearance from Smee among the crew.
 Elsewhere, the fairies are witness to the hatching of the most adorable young crocodile ever, which promptly emotionally bonds with Rosetta and regards her as a substitute parent, and is later seen to be swallowing a clock.